davin12345678910/CSE403_RCRSPTeam/reports/Week8_status_report.md

 ### Foad Shariat
 what I did:
+I designed the add code capability to the front end.
+There are situation where the students are not able to register immediately and they have to have an add code
+When a student search for a course, if the course required the add code, the user can request the add code and if the add code is granted, the user can register.
+Also, the user can remove their add code request, by clicking on the Add code in progress

 what I learned:
+I learned that React is very hard to work with when there are multiple async functions and I learned how to fix it.

 What I had trouble on:
+When there were multiple fetch, I had to manage the data that has to be shown on screen, so at first I had difficulity to sync the results

 What I am stuck on:
+Nothing specific I'm stuck on, but I think the security is the most important one.

 ### Sol Zamora
 what I did:
 I designed and implemented a waitlist system for courses.
-Students can add themselves to a course waitlist queue if the course is full.
+Students can add themselves to a course waitlist queue if it is full.
 Once a spot opens up, the top queued student is automatically added to the course.

 what I learned:
 I learned you can make PRIMARY KEYS of column tuples in SQL.
 This way, each individual column of a table can have repeats of the same entry, but no row can have the same pair of entries as another.